Otm639e/email_classifier/README.md

 - Also a Logistic Regression model is simple to explain/visualize.
 - We could also have used a desision tree due to these same reasons.

+Next Steps:
+- Using this Logistic Regression model what we could do next is create a website where we can input an email (string) and get back whether that email is spam (boolean).
+This website would also show the intermediate steps according the model's equation (weights on each feature).
+- This would be great for people learning what happens underneath the hood of similar machine learning classifiers.

 A UC Berkeley Project Data 100